makerdao/community/faqs/vault.md

 ## Where can I find more technical information about Vaults?

 Visit our [Documentation Portal](https://docs.makerdao.com/) for all technical documentation of the Maker Protocol.
-Technical documentation about Vaults Fee can be [found here.](https://docs.makerdao.com/smart-contract-modules/rates-module/jug-detailed-documentation) Documentation about how Rates work in the Maker Protocol can be [found here.](https://docs.makerdao.com/smart-contract-modules/rates-module)
+Technical documentation about Vaults Fee can be found in the [Jug - Detailed Documentation](https://docs.makerdao.com/smart-contract-modules/rates-module/jug-detailed-documentation) subsection of our Documentation Portal.
+Documentation about how Rates work in the Maker Protocol can be found in the [Rates Module](https://docs.makerdao.com/smart-contract-modules/rates-module) section of our Documentation Portal.